solita/solita.github.com/_posts/2026-02-11-using-ai-tooling-with-clojure.md

 ;      :phone "555-1343"}}
 ```

+Notice how the model was able to process the human input that contained typos and informal, broken language.
 One doesn't usually have to use any of the more powerful and expensive models to do this level of work.
 The older *json_object* response format has some capabilities and supports even lighter models.
 See [OpenAI's documentation](https://developers.openai.com/api/docs/guides/structured-outputs) for reference.

-I think methods like this make it easy to embed LLM enabled functionalities in Clojure applications, giving them capabilities that are normally very hard to implement using traditional methods.
+I think methods like this make it easy to embed LLM-enabled functionality in Clojure applications, giving them capabilities that are normally very hard to implement using traditional methods.

 **DISCLAIMER**

 If you were to implement the above example in your application as is, you'd be sending personal data to OpenAI.
 As developers, we should always consider the larger implications.
-You can deploy models locally in your region and keep data residency and processing within the EU region for example with using [Solita's FunctionAI in UpCloud](https://www.solita.fi/news/solita-brings-functionai-to-upcloud-enabling-a-full-eu-sovereign-ai-platform/) or other service providers.
+You can deploy models locally in your region and keep data residency and processing within the EU region for example by using [Solita's FunctionAI in UpCloud](https://www.solita.fi/news/solita-brings-functionai-to-upcloud-enabling-a-full-eu-sovereign-ai-platform/) or other service providers.

 ## Further reading